 (Source: Business Insider)

-For companies like Amazon with warehouses up to 400,000 and 1,000,000 square feet, a few workers just can’t manage.
+For companies like Amazon with warehouses from 400,000 and up to 1,000,000 square feet, a few workers just can’t manage.
 According to statistics, warehouses as big as that of Amazon not utilizing cobots will find that 80% of workers’ time will be spent navigating through the whole warehouse.
 This means only 20% of workers’ time will be spent on productive tasks like fulfilling orders.

 With cobots like “Kiva,” Amazon has successfully reversed the trend, such that employees are spending 80% of their time fulfilling orders and only 20% of their time navigating through warehouses.
 When you combine that with an effective inventory management system you have the recipe for Amazon’s success.

-Cobots’ features are also being utilized across various manufacturing processes.
+Various manufacturing processes already use cobots in 2021.
 In automotive, for example, cobots add an extra layer of security in the workplace through sensors that can detect the presence of humans in unsafe zones, thereby prompting the shutdown of the whole system.
 These are some of the features the traditional robotic systems lack.

 According to industrial robot statistics, in 2016, only 3% of all industrial robots sold were cobots.
 However, collaborative and smart robot installation increased by 23% between 2017 and 2018.
 This trend is expected to continue given the growing importance of human/robot interaction across various industries.

 13. The collaborative robotics (cobots) market is predicted to exceed $24 billion by 2030.

 In 2015, the collaborative robotics market was valued at just $95 million.
 By the end of 2019, it was worth a little over $1 billion.
 Reports predict an increase with a CAGR of 28.6% till 2030.

 14. 2020 saw 40,000 cobots sold.